A bridge between features and evidence for binary attribute-driven perfect privacy

 \textbf{Protection ability assessment:}\\ A 2-layers perceptron sex classifier is trained on four versions of V2T-train: without protection, with the LDA and adv-AE protection and with the proposed method that we call NFzLLR.
 Each classifier is tested on the corresponding V2T-test set.
 Results are shown in Table~\ref{tab:classif_results}.
 Even if the classifier learned to separate relatively well the sex on the training data due to overfitting, with the proposed method, it hardly generalises to the test set in comparison to the baselines.
 The best baseline is the adv-AE approach because its $\Cllrmin$ on V2T-test is larger than for LDA and the expected amount of sex information disclosed by scores ($D_{ECE}$) is lower.
 However, the proposed approach outperforms both baselines in terms of $\Cllrmin$ and $\Dece$.

 In~\cite{Nautsch2020}, ZEBRA's metrics release also the score with the highest strength-of-evidence corresponding to the worst-case scenario.
 Along with it, a categorical tag is given: the latter is a letter from A to F, from better to worst.
 Table~\ref{tab:absnumbertag} gives the number of samples per tag for V2T-test.
-One can see the worst-case tag for the proposed system is B with a comparatively low amount of scores to the other lines with a worst-case tag C. Mutual information measures are given in Table~\ref{tab:mi}.
+One can see the worst-case tag for the proposed system is B with a low amount of scores compared to the other lines with a worst-case tag C. Mutual information measures are given in Table~\ref{tab:mi}.
 It confirms the better protection ability of the proposed system.
 On V2T the drop of MI is about 96.47\% while for the LDA and the adversarial approach, the decrease is about 88.00\% and 90.00\%.

 The better protection given by the proposed approach is also shown in Figure~\ref{fig:umap}.
-It provides 2D visualisations of the embeddings using the UMAP dimensionality reduction~\cite{mcinnes2018umap}.
-We can see that, even with the LDA and adversarial based methods, the unsupervised visualisation allows separation of the sex while with the new approach, male and female x-vectors are mixed.
+It provides 2D visualisations of the embeddings using the UMAP dimensionality reduction and visualisation~\cite{mcinnes2018umap}.
+We can see that, even with the LDA and adv-AE methods, the unsupervised visualisation allows separation of the sex while with the new approach, male and female x-vectors are mixed.

 In addition of making sure that the attribute has been hidden, we want to see if the utility is preserved i.e. if we can still do automatic speaker verification.